rebel-tech/Rebel-Alliance-Tech-Manual/README.md

 That said, let us be clear that almost every tool or program a normal person uses by default is horribly broken.
 Often this is by design.
 While the internet and communications technologies have immense potential for liberation and can be leveraged to great effect, our digital infrastructure is itself a site of political conflict.
 For decades authoritarians have sought to normalize insecure tools and standards.

 Many people are surprised to learn that it's trivial for the police to access everything you've put on your social media profile or sent in messages from it, regardless of your "security settings."
 Similarly the "incognito mode" advertised on your browser is basically meaningless; the sites you visit, as well as your identity and location are all exposed to the world, and certainly to the government or any diligent adversary.
-To make matters worse the padlock that sometimes appears the corner of your browser's address bar means almost nothing and certainly doesn't protect you against the government.
+To make matters worse the padlock that sometimes appears the corner of your browser's address bar means very little and certainly doesn't protect you against the government.

 Most applications out there that advertise as offering encryption are either snake oil, unverifiable, or have not gotten sufficient attention by experts.
 There is however a very large and diverse community of activists, cryptographers, and security experts who have come to a consensus on some best tools and practices.